top of page

 W

-NE corner of 26th St & 103rd Ave, S/26
+Located on NE corner of 26th St & 103rd Ave

 Owned by Archie Cullum in 1973.
 Ken Scott (per Jim Starbuck) 14894 23rd St, Gobles, MI 49055.
 Ph: 628-2564.
 May also have been known as East Arlington School.
-In 1962 there were 20 students enrolled.
+In 1962, 20 students were enrolled.
 Allegan book p.
-37. Photo of school p.
-37
+37 with.
+Photo of school.
+Open at least until 1947

 Allegan